Dan Chaimowitz teaches Screenwriting.

 Please visit his website at: fredfield.com.

 Nat Ives is the lab instructor for MES production courses.
-In addition, he manages the Media Studies production facility at 68 High Street.
+In addition, he manages the Media Studies production facility on the Portland campus.

 Nat has been working in the video production field since 1990, producing, directing and editing programs for the University and local non-profit agencies.